ECT Department – Hopewood Park – patient information leaflet

 On very rare occasions, staff may need to wear additional personal protective equipment (PPE).
 This is for your safety, and theirs, so don’t be alarmed!

-• The recovery room
+• The recovery rooms

-The recovery room is a small quiet room in which you have time to sit and recover a little more.
+The second recovery room is a small quiet area where you have time to sit and recover a little more.
 It has facilities for you to have a hot or cold drink and something to eat following treatment.
+There are also toilet facilities next to this area.
+You will be greeted by your escorting nurse or family member and the ECT recovery nurse will be on hand to monitor and reassure you.

 When fully recovered, you can return to your ward/home.
 As you have had a general anaesthetic you must remain in the company of a responsible adult for 24 hours and follow all guidelines in Post Treatment Information for Patients Receiving ECT leaflet.